 If the NLP is disabled, the results are given in Figure I.6.
 This test characterizes the convergence of the adaptive filters.
 The talking and listening tests are sensitive enough to point out differences between the tested echo cancellers.
 These differences could be expected from the test persons comments during the conversational tests but the conversational tests were not sensitive enough for a further comparison between the tested echo cancellers.
+The echo signal, which is produced by EC D causes the highest annoyance.
 These MOS values correlate to objective test results measured for the same echo cancellers as given in Figure I.7.
 This is relevant for Test 2B.